 When her blissful summer takes an unexpected turn, and Takumi becomes her knight with a shiny library employee badge (close enough), Alice has to decide if she’s willing to risk their friendship for a love that might not be reciprocated—or understood.

-Content Warnings: Amisic comments, alcohol consumption, racial microaggressions against black and Japanese identities (addressed), sexual harassment, helicopter family dynamic.
+Amisic comments, alcohol consumption, racial microaggressions against black and Japanese identities (addressed), sexual harassment, helicopter family dynamic.

 Don’t get me wrong!
 It’s a cute love story with such well-written and honest characters whom I adored.
-This book is highly character-driven, and Alice is honestly the best one to be behind the wheel.
+Let’s Talk About Love is highly character-driven, and Alice is honestly the best one to be behind the wheel.
 Alice is such a typical nineteen-year-old that many readers can definitely relate to.
 She is obsessed with Netflix, loves social media (especially Tumblr), boasts an amazing sense of humor with the best puns, and has gone through her first year of college not sure of what she wants to do.
 All she knows is that she doesn’t want to be the lawyer her parents expect of her.